U.S. FDA grants priority review for Emergent's OTC opioid drug

 The Maryland-based company said its application to the health regulator includes data that supports safe and effective use of Narcan based on usability and more than five years of post-marketing studies.

-Shares of the contract drugmaker rose nearly 3% to $12.1 in early trade before paring gains.
+Earlier in the day, the company's shares rose nearly 3% before reversing course to trade lower nearly 2%.

-(Reporting by Bhanvi Satija and Khushi Mandowara in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Bhanvi Satija and Khushi Mandowara in Bengaluru; Editing by Anil D'Silva and Maju Samuel)

 ((Bhanvi.Satija@thomsonreuters.com; Outside U.S. +91 9873062788;))